OMDUBEY21/Real-time-Emotion-Driven-Interrogation-Analysis/README.md

 ![p2](https://github.com/OMDUBEY21/Facial_Analysis_for_Suspect_Interrogation/assets/84987833/ef7e06d8-c66b-41fb-8be5-8af020405231)
 <br>
 <br>
-FEarful: The graph displays a fearful facial expression exhibited by the suspect when asked questions related to the crime during the interrogation.
+Fearful: The graph displays a fearful facial expression exhibited by the suspect when asked questions related to the crime during the interrogation.
 This expression suggests that the suspect may be lying or experiencing fear and anxiety in response to those specific questions.
 ![p3](https://github.com/OMDUBEY21/Facial_Analysis_for_Suspect_Interrogation/assets/84987833/eeac3304-bea1-4cf7-9e46-73cedc5bcae6)
 <br>
 <br>